StepashaxGod/NewsCrypto/README.md

 - localstorage for the news(storing news and extracting them)

 - working with dates.
+- creating archive.js for generating past news and working with the past.html file, quite uncomfortable to have everything in app.js

 - creating the archive with news (DB and putting them on a separate page, ir trying to extract them from localstorage, but firstly have to understand how it works with the cryptoPanic API).